lint

 Title

-lint - detects and corrects bad coding practices in Stata do-files.
+lint – Detects and corrects bad coding practices in Stata do-files.

 Syntax

-lintinput_file” [using “output_file”] , [options]
+lintinput_file” [using “output_file”], [options]

-The lint command can be broken into two functionalities:
+The lint command operates in two modes:

 options Description

-replace Overwrite any existing output file.
+replace Allows the command to overwrite any existing output file.

 Description